-Pooled Cash - State Treasurer's Pool - Pooled cash, as reported on the balance sheet, represent the Fund's allocated share of cash, cash equivalents, and investments under the control of the Treasurer of the State of Delaware (the Treasurer).
+Pooled Cash - State Treasurer's Pool - Pooled cash, as reported on the balance sheet, represents the Fund's allocated share of cash, cash equivalents, and investments under the control of the Treasurer of the State of Delaware (the Treasurer).
 All cash is deposited with the Treasurer by State agencies and maintained by the Treasurer in various pooled funds.
 The Treasurer invests the deposited cash, including cash float in short-term securities and other investments.
 Interest income is credited to the Fund based on the weighted average rate of return on the State's monies applied to the Fund's average monthly spending authority.
 Pooled investments represent those investments in units of a pool rather than specific securities.
 Since the Fund's deposits and investments are part of the State's pooled deposits and investments maintained by the Treasurer, the required disclosures related to risks are included in the Delaware Annual Comprehensive Financial Report.

-The Cash Management Policy Board - The State's policy for the investment of State funds is the responsibility of Cash Management Policy Board (the Board).
+The Cash Management Policy Board - The State's policy for the investment of State funds is the responsibility of Cash Management Policy Board (the Board) and are set forth in Title 1 of the Delaware Administrative Code, Section, 1200, Cash Management Policy Board.
 The Board, created by State law, establishes policies for and the terms, conditions, and other matters relating to the investment of all money belonging to the State except money in any State pension fund and money held under the State deferred compensation program.